 Modular exhibition stands are stall designs made from pre-engineered parts such as walls, roofs, wings and overlay panels.
 Exhibition stall designs are re-configurable and re-usable, hence suited for multiple exhibition.
 These exhibition stands are cost efficient in the long run and preferred as an eco-friendly mode of exhibiting.

 Exhibition Brief form is the first sheet of paper exchanged between client and exhibition stand building contractor outlining client’s requirement.
 An Exhibition Brief form includes information such as client profile, objective of the exhibition stall, target audience, look and feel and other physical requirements of the exhibition stand.
 Exhibition Brief form can undergo changes in the production and execution stage according to client’s requirement.

-Shows are expensive and success usually only comes from planning well in advance.
-A good show organiser will produce a detailed handbook giving cut-off dates when certain items must be booked - show catalogue entry, electrical requirements, fascia name etc.
+Shows are important and success usually only comes from planning well in advance.
+A good show organiser will produce a detailed handbook giving cut-off dates when certain items must be booked – show catalogue entry, electrical requirements, fascia name etc.

 Printing takes time.
 Examine your literature store: you may want two levels of promotional material – one adequate but cheap that can be given away wholesale, reserving the full colour brochure for serious enquirers.
 It is generally thought that, at best, 5% of the visitors through the door may actually meet you.

 The number of people needed depends entirely on the size of your stand but even a small unit should have at least two people on hand – even if only one is on duty at a time.
 The appropriate people are those who know about the product, who look presentable and, most importantly, who can interact well with stand visitors.
 Make sure that those who ‘man’ the stand are readily identifiable to visitors.